Once28/Once28/README.md

 - 👋 Hi, I’m @Once28
-- 👀 I’m interested in Data Science and Software Engineering
+- 👀 I’m interested in Data Science and Deep Learning
-- 🌱 I’m currently researching at Columbia University Irving Medical Center on the effects of TXA drugs during general anesthesia surgeries
+- 🌱 I’m currently researching at Columbia University Irving Medical Center and Barnard College
-- 💞️ I’m looking to collaborate on procurement AI project
 - 📫 How to reach me jz3886@columbia.edu

 <!---